cofl/hw9gen/README.md

 - `-m, --max-commands <arg>`: The maximum number of commands to generate per process.
 Defaults to 150.
 - `-n, --allow-negatives`: Turn on generating negative arguments for CPU and Disk operations.
 Defaults to off.
 - `-o, --output-file <arg>`: Set the file to output to.
 If this is not provided, the output is printed to the standard output.
-- `-s, --strict`: Enable strict mode (don't generate repeats as the first task).
-Defaults to off.
 - `-d, --disable-output`: Disable printing to standard out (only applies if an ouput file has been set).
 Defaults to off.
 - `-W<name>=<weight>`: Set custom weighting for each generator
   - wait: defaults to 2